Difference Between Partnership and LLP

 - The partners are responsible for the business’s debts, liabilities, and management decisions.
 An LLP is a hybrid business structure that provides limited liability protection to its partners.

-- Each partner has unlimited personal liability, meaning their personal assets are at risk in case of business debts or lawsuits.
-The partners are not personally liable for the debts and liabilities of the LLP; their liability is limited to their capital contribution.
+- Each partner has unlimited personal liability, meaning their assets are at risk in case of business debts or lawsuits.
+The partners are not personally liable for the LLP's debts and liabilities; their liability is limited to their capital contribution.

 - The partnership does not have a separate legal entity; it is an extension of the partners.
 LLP has a separate legal entity, providing it with perpetual existence irrespective of partner changes.

 - Taxation is done at the individual partner’s level, and the partnership does not file separate tax returns.
-The taxation is done at the LLP level, and partners also pay tax on their income received from the LLP.
+Taxation is also done at the LLP level, and partners pay tax on their income received from the LLP.

 FAQs